Connorelsea/proform/README.md

 This creates an input named "username".
 The name of an input is used when mutating its state and when resoving a value on change and on submission.

 For every input you register, there should be a matching input in your form's `renderInputs(...)` function.
 The flexibility of this approach allows for the use of any input component - spread the result of the `getInputProps(inputName)` function onto the component and it will then be synced with the form's state.

+DX Tip: If you forget to render an input for one you registered, a warning is shown in the console with the name of the missing input.

 ```javascript
 export default class BasicForm extends Form {